lisallreiber/r-workshop_basel23/05_github/05_instructions.md

 5. Do you notice a difference in the Git tab?
 6. Mark the file and look at the "Diff"
 7. Commit your changes and add a commit message
-8. Push the canges from your local copy to the remote one
+8. Push the changes from your local copy to the remote one
 9. Go to github
 10. Can you see the changes you made in RStudio?
 11. Edit the file once more, this time via GitHub.